-To calculate how much additional heating occurs, the authors configured the National Center for Atmospheric Research’s Community Atmosphere (CAM 5.1) Model to calculate equilibrium climate sensitivity using a range of atmospheric water-to-ice ratios based on the latest satellite estimations.
-The newly constrained CESM1 model predicted ECS of between 5.0 and 5.3 degrees, compared to a 4.0 degree estimate prior to correction.
+To calculate how much additional heating will occur, the authors configured the National Center for Atmospheric Research’s Community Atmosphere Model (CAM 5.1) to calculate equilibrium climate sensitivity using a range of atmospheric water-to-ice ratios based on the latest satellite estimations.
+The newly constrained model predicted an equilibrium climate sensitivity (ECS) of between 5.0 and 5.3 degrees, compared to an estimate of 4.0 degrees using the conventional water-to-ice ratio.
 Storelvmo expects that when other researchers adjust their respective models to reflect appropriate proportions of ice and water in mixed-phase clouds, all of their ECS values will shift upward.

-Economic Models.
-Misinterpreting Climate Sensitivity Too?
+Are Economic Models Misinterpreting Climate Sensitivity Too?

 As someone who sees climate change as a risk management problem, Litterman feels that the IAMs don’t incorporate risk aversion adequately.
 Nor does he feel that they take the climate science component seriously.
 In an effort to reconcile both failings, he recently helped to organize a conference at Arizona State University that convened ten climate scientists and ten economists.
-Storelvmo participated in a similar forum with climate scientists and economists organized by the Yale Climate and Energy Institute two years ago at Yale, and had similarly concluded that IAMs were deficient, but for different reasons.
+Storelvmo participated in a similar forum with climate scientists and economists organized by the Yale Climate & Energy Institute two years ago at Yale, and had similarly concluded that IAMs were deficient, but for different reasons.